Hasbro’s Photo Real Technology

 The following year, I continued to expand my interests by customizing Star Wars toys, and discovered talents that I never knew existed.

-What sets me apart from the other enthusiasts and fans, is the fact that I am disabled, and enduring a life long struggle from the effects of Autism and SPD.
+What sets me apart from other enthusiasts and fans, is the fact that I am disabled, and enduring a life long struggle from the effects of Autism and SPD.

 Through years of disappointment, failures, and heartache, my pain has become the power of my passion, which I am very proud of.